What are Russians saying about the "Child-Free Propaganda" ban?

 Sentiment in the discourse around the ban has been negative and unstable:

 The sentiment drop starting on September 17 corresponds to Matviyenko's comments, with much of the conversation focused on the economic realities affecting people’s thoughts about having children.
-On the forum VK, one commenter sarcastically wrote, “Now is a great time to start a family and have children when everyone is confident about the future.”
+On the social media platform VK, one commenter sarcastically wrote, “Now is a great time to start a family and have children when everyone is confident about the future.”
 Another fumed, “Instead of creating conditions for a normal standard of living, they decided to make things worse again.”

 Another commenter dismissed the idea that feminism was to blame for the low birth rate: “What does feminism have to do with it, half of Russia's fathers are childfree…” (Ouch.)